 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-11 0 ' , , 0 /
+DO1 DOO DO2 DO4 DOF DO( DO7 DOO DOO DO10 DO11 DO12 DCO1 DCO2 DCO2

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3
+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 POIU POH PO12 P501 PSO2 P5O3

-CO1 3 3 1 3 1 2 1 1
+CO1 2 2 2 2 1 2 2 1 3

-CO2 3 3 2 1 2 2 1 1
+CO2 3 2 2 1 2 2 1 1 2

-CO3 3 2 3 3 1 2 1 1
+CO3 3 3 2 2 3 2 1 1 2

-CO4 3 3 3 2 3 2 1 1
+CO4 2 3 2 2 2 1 1 2

-CO5 3 3 3 2 3 2 1 1
+CO5 2 2 2 3 1 1 3

-Туре Code Organizational Behaviour L-T-P Credits Marks OE 18BS3T07 Organizational Dellaviour 3-0-0 3 100
+Type Code Advanced Java Programming L-T-P Credits Marks OE BTCS-T-OE-042 Advanced Java I Togramming 3-0-0 3 100

-Objectives The objective of this course is to understand the human interactions in an organization and develop the skills for leadership, conflict resolution and take rational decisions to attain business goals.
-Pre-Requisites General knowledge of any organization and its operations is sufficient.
-Teaching Scheme Regular classroom lectures with use of ICT as needed.
-Each session is planned to be interactive with real-life examples.
+Objectives The objective of the course is to learn advanced features of the Java programming language, various frameworks in J2EE for rapid development, and apply these to develop enterprise applications.
+Pre-Requisites Knowledge of object oriented programming using Java is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on programming activities.

 T eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term Mid-Term End-Term
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai

 05 05 05 25 60 100